CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Building Your Own Module
 ------------------------

 Now that we have explained and seen the components of the ACI module structure, let us build our own module.
-The following section shows a basic and practical approach to build a module with the help of an existing module.
+The following section shows a basic and practical approach to building a module with the help of an existing module.
 This approach makes it easier to create a new module without having to write everything from scratch.

-The purpose of this section is to show how to build a module on top of an existing module.
-This is done by selecting a module close enough to the module you want to build to reduce the amount of changes needed.
-For this you either take parent object and append the atrributes required for your module.
-If this is not possible use a sibling object or an object at the same level.
+The purpose of this section is to show how to build a module based on an existing module.
+This is done by selecting a module that is similar to the one you want to build in order to reduce the number of changes needed.
+For this, you can either take the parent object and append the attributes required for your module.
+If this is not possible, use a sibling object or an object at the same level.

-Let's build a module for l3out static routes using the existing module for l3out logical node aci_l3out_logical_node -> aci_l3out_static_routes
+Let's build a module for l3out static routes using the existing module for l3out logical node: aci_l3out_logical_node -> aci_l3out_static_routes

-1. In the modules directory located in plugins directory of the collection, select and copy the contents of aci_l3out_logical_node module, paste it in a file and save it in .py format.
+1. In the modules directory located in the plugins directory of the collection, select and copy the contents of the aci_l3out_logical_node module, paste it into a file, and save it in .py format.
 We name this file aci_l3out_static_routes.
-To create a name for the new module, look at names of other modules in the directory for consistency.
+To create a name for the new module, look at the names of other modules in the directory for consistency.

 2. Change the copyright section by adding your name and email address: # Copyright: (c) <year>, <Name> (<email>) below: